Home front during World War II: War wives

-Food shortages of the home front
+Food shortages

 Women suffered shortages of all varieties of consumer goods and the absence of the men in POW camps.
 The rationing system was stringent and very badly managed, leading to pronounced malnourishment, black markets and hostility to state management of the food supply.
 The Germans seized about 20% of the French food production, which caused severe disruption to the household economy of the French people.
 French farm production fell by half because of the lack of fuel, fertilizer and workers; even so, the Germans seized half the meat and 20% of the produce.

 Supply problems quickly affected French stores, which lacked most items.
 The government responded by rationing, but German officials set the policies and hunger prevailed, especially affecting young people in urban areas.
 In shops, the queues lengthened.
 Some people—including German soldiers who could take advantage of arbitrary exchange rates that favored Germany—benefited from the black market, where food was sold without coupons at very high prices.
 Farmers diverted meat to the black market, so there was much less for the open market.
 Counterfeit food coupons were also in circulation.
 Direct buying from farmers in the countryside and barter against cigarettes became common.
 These activities were strictly forbidden, and carried the risk of confiscation and fines.
 Food shortages were most acute in the large cities.
 Vitamin deficiencies and malnutrition were prevalent.

 Advice about eating a healthier diet and home growing produce was distributed.
 Slogans like "Digging for Victory" and "Make Do and Mend" appeared on national posters and became a part of the war effort.
 The city environment made these efforts nearly negligible.
 In the more remote country villages, however, clandestine slaughtering, vegetable gardens and the availability of milk products permitted survival.
 The official ration provided starvation-level diets of 1,300 or fewer calories a day (5400 kJ), supplemented by home gardens and, especially, black market purchases.